QuCAI-Lab/qhack2022-hackeinberg-project/README.md

 # Members

 - Theory and implementation: conceived and developed by [Lucas Camponogara Viera](https://github.com/camponogaraviera).
-- Attendee: participation of [José Paulo Marchezi](https://github.com/zemarchezi) who watched the development of the project to learn more about quantum computing and quantum machine learning.
+- Auditor: code audited by [José Paulo Marchezi](https://github.com/zemarchezi) who has an interest in quantum computing and quantum machine learning.

 # License